 5 Expert Tips to Prepare for Your Utah National Parks Adventure

-If you’re headed off to tour one of Utah’s National Parks for vacation, or even all of The Mighty 5® in one trip, it’s good to get some expert advice on how to prepare.
-While the parks are breathtaking, the best rule to follow is to think in advance about what you want to do, and what you’ll need to do it safely, then make sure that’s part of your itinerary.
+If you’re headed off to tour one of Utah’s National Parks for vacation, or even all of The Mighty 5® in one trip, it’s good to get some expert advice on how to prepare in order to keep you and your family safe.
+While the parks are breathtaking, the best rule to follow is to think in advance about what you want to do, and what you’ll need to do it safely, and make sure being safe is part of your itinerary.

 Aly Baltrus, chief of interpretation and visitor services at Zion National Park, offers plenty of help in this department with five tips for your adventures at national parks around the state of Utah.

 We’re human; we forget things.
 For your trip to any of The Mighty Five, some things are more essential than others.
 Baltrus advises visitors to carry a lot of water — at least two quarts per day.
 In Zion, there are several water refilling stations, so you don’t have to carry in absolutely everything you’re going to drink during your stay unless you have a permit for more remote areas.
 Arches National Park near Moab has water at the visitor center near the entrance and at the last stop on the scenic drive, near the Devils Garden Campground.
 There's a water bottle filling station in the visitor center of Bryce Canyon National Park.
 In other areas of the national parks in Utah, water is significantly more scarce, particularly in Canyonlands National Park.
 If there are any concerns, check at the visitor center to learn about water availability and always plan ahead.
 Many travelers carry water coolers or extra jugs of water in their cars to fill up before a hike.